To save tax, get down to business

 Hire a family member

 Hiring a family member is an effective way to extract funds from the company to be taxed in a lower bracket.
-The salary qualifies as a deductible business expense and your family member pays no tax on the first $11,809, thanks to the 2018 personal amount.
-In addition, the salary earned generates Registered Retirement Savings Plan (RRSP) contribution room and contributions to the Canada/Quebec Pension Plan (CPP/QPP) for your spouse or child.
+The salary qualifies as a deductible business expense and your family member pays no tax on the first $12,069, thanks to the 2019 personal amount.
+In addition, the salary earned generates Registered Retirement Savings Plan (RRSP) contribution room and contributions to the Canada Pension Plan (CPP) and Quebec Pension Plan (QPP) for your spouse or child.

 Note, however, that the arrangement has to be legitimate.
 The company must be in need of the position, your family member must be capable of performing the job, and the salary must be reasonable for the work performed.